Celine0k0y3/DB_Project/README.md

 You can now create an ER diagram for Global Super Store and use MySQL Workbench’s Forward Engineer feature to implement the ER diagram in a MySQL database.
 You also know how to develop a dimensional data model for the Global Super Store.
 You can also analyze data with relevant charts using Tableau and build an interactive dashboard.

+Disclaimer: This is for my Project on Advanced Data Modeling(Meta Database Engineering Specialization).
+I did not create nor take part in creating this question, attached are my own attepts(my project).